Click on one of the following links to jump to that section of the article.

 From the Privacy tab, select Sites.
 Type the websites address in the text box and click either Block or Allow.
 Repeat this step for each website you want to have control over and when done, click OK.

 When you start downloading a file, a pop-up box will usually emerge giving you the option of which folder you want to save it in.
 Once the download is complete, you can either open the file or open the folder where it's located.
 Note: To make sure you don't lose track of where it's stored, uncheck close this dialog when download completes.

 If you still can't find your download:

 Click on Start > Search > For Files or Folders...
-A pop-up will come into view; on the left side, click on All files and folders.
+A pop-up will appear; on the left side, click on All files and folders.

 When browsing the internet, sometimes the font on certain pages can be a bit hard to read.
 To change the style to your liking:

 Open Internet Explorer and click on Tools > Internet Options.
 In the General tab, under 'Appearance' click Fonts.
 Select the font you would like to use and then click OK.